Farmington High bands present instrumental holiday concert

 Concert admission is free and doors open at 6:30 p.m.
 For more information, search “Farmington High School Band” on Facebook or email eholmes@farmington.k12.mn.us.

-The Farmington extra-curricular high school bands will spread holiday cheer outside of Farmington when they perform at Radisson Blu Mall of America hotel from 3 to 5 p.m.
+The Farmington extra-curricular high school bands will spread holiday cheer outside of town when the groups perform at Radisson Blu Mall of America hotel from 3 to 5 p.m.
 Dec.
 10.

-The bands also plan to tour all five of Farmington elementary schools on Wednesday, Dec.
+The bands will entertain students at all five Farmington elementary schools on Wednesday, Dec.
 22.

 Post a comment as